ourzora/zora-protocol/packages/protocol-sdk/README.md

   const premintCollectionAddress = createdPremint.verifyingContract;

   return {
     // unique id of created premint, which can be used later to
     // update or delete the premint
     uid: premintUid,
-    tokenContract: premintCollectionAddress,
+    tokenContractAddress: premintCollectionAddress,
-  }
+  };
 }

 ```

 ### Updating a token that was created for free (before it was brought onchain):